codebyzeb/l95/README.md

 All scripts can be found in `scripts/`.
 The `dep_to_latex.py` and `table_generator.py` scripts are utility scripts used to produce latex diagrams and tables for the report.
 The `macro_micro.py` script is used to calculate macroaverage and microaverage scores, given a file containing the output of the MaltEval script.
 The `pre-processor.py` script was used to produce the sentences in `data/pre-processed/` given the input `data/raw-sentences.txt`.

-The `parse_all.sh` script runs the Stanford parsers which need to be placed in the `parsers/` directory (not distributed here).
+The `parse_all.sh` script runs the Stanford parsers (not distributed here).
 The `parsers/` directory does include the three configuration files used for parsing.
 To run the script, install [Stanford CoreNLP](https://github.com/stanfordnlp/CoreNLP) in the `parsers/` directory and also download the Stanford [Shift Reduce parser models](https://nlp.stanford.edu/software/srparser.html) and place them in the CoreNLP folder.
 The parsing script can then be run:

   $ scripts/parse_all.sh neural conllu